About the NAC Institute

 Innovation - innovative use of technology, science, and industry prevents and controls chronic disease

 Opportunity - provision of research, innovation, and skills to those working in foodservices helps to prevent and control disease

 - Preventing and controlling chronic disease, achieved through the application of improvements in the food supply, food preparation, food delivery and food consumption.

-- Using the foodservice system model to research, innovate and provide opportunity regarding the prevention and control of chronic disease.
+- Using the foodservice system model to research, innovate and provide opportunities regarding the prevention and control of chronic disease.

 - Upskilling and empowering those working within the foodservice model in their understanding of how to prevent and control chronic disease.

-- To promote the scientific approach to foodservices surrounding disease prevention and control, providing information, resources, research, and policy, to inform best practice in the foodservice sector to prevent and reduce chronic disease.
+- To promote the scientific approach to foodservices surrounding disease prevention and control, providing information, resources, research, and policy, to inform best practices in the foodservice sector to prevent and reduce chronic disease.